Strategic talent management: how to think more holistically about people development

 - Work across departments: collaborate with procurement teams, line managers, finance, and IT to ensure data is up to date and secure

-- Use talent management tools to reduce human bias and increase diversity by automating suggestions for roles
+- Use strategic talent management tools to reduce human bias and increase diversity by automating suggestions for roles

 - Incorporate untapped sources of talent such as alumni networks and contingent workers rather than relying on external applicants or existing employees